-For fire danger, regulation, and weather support, all DNR-managed or protected lands (13.1 million acres) in Washington, divided in six regional jurisdictions: Pacific Cascade, South Puget Sound, Olympic, Northwest, Southeast, and Northeast.
-These areas may be further defined as districts or fire units.
+For fire danger, regulation, and weather support, all DNR-managed or protected lands (13.1 million acres) in Washington are divided into six regional jurisdictions: Pacific Cascade, South Puget Sound, Olympic, Northwest, Southeast, and Northeast.
+These areas are further divided into districts or fire units.